 Applications can be completed via our online form.
 Opens a New Window.
-The application deadline is August 10, 2019.
 As part of your application, a background check is required.
 Please fill out the Background Check form available via the below link.
 The form can be faxed, mailed or dropped off in person to our Program Manager at the contact information listed below.
-Upon receipt of the form, our office will forward it to the Sheriff's Office for processing.
+Upon receipt of the form, our office will forward the form to the Sheriff’s Office for processing.

 Pasco Sheriff’s Office Background Check Form (PDF) Opens a New Window. .
 If you have questions, please email or call our Program Manager below.
 The form can be faxed to the attention of Johanna at: 727-847-8969.

 Email Johanna Rodriguez Opens a New Window. , Program Manager

 New Port Richey, FL 34654

 The Academy is offered free of charge to all participants.
 Participants are responsible for their own transportation.
 Upon completion of the course, participants will receive a certificate of completion and be recognized at a Board of County Commission meeting.

 What are you waiting for?
 Get Involved!
 Opens a New Window.